Skalvv12/physics-labs/README.md

-# Physics Lab Portfolio: Data Analysis & Experimental Physics
+# Physics Labs

-This repository contains a selection of laboratory reports from my undergraduate physics studies at **Leipzig University**.
+This repository contains a selection of laboratory reports from my undergraduate physics studies.
 These projects focus on the application of statistical methods, numerical fitting, and computational analysis to classical physical systems.

-## 🔬 Overview

-These reports represent my work in experimental physics, where I apply data science techniques to analyze physical phenomena.
-In developing these notebooks, I utilized AI assistance to refine the code structure and documentation, while focusing my efforts on the experimental design, mathematical modeling, and physical interpretation of the results.

-## 📂 Project Highlights

 ### 01. Electric Circuits Analysis
 *   **Topics:** Series/Parallel networks, Voltage Dividers, Wheatstone Bridges, and RC filters.